arntzy/arntzy.github.io/_posts/2020-04-17-chore-cycle.md

 - WARNING: At the moment, you cannot undo a full chore cycling, so I would suggest using a single row as a test of the macro.
 - To test that your cycling is set up properly, set a single task as your 'chores' named range. (i.e. set 'chores' named range to 'E3:R3')
 - Execute the macro to watch the cycle happen once with `Ctrl`{: .key}+`Alt`{: .key}+`Shift`{: .key}+`1`{: .key}.
 On a mac: `Cmd`{: .key}+`Option`{: .key}+`Shift`{: .key}+`1`{: .key}
-- Verify that the cycling worked for your test row, and then manually put it back to the state it started in.
+- Verify that the cycling worked for your test row, and then manually put it back to the state it started in and change the date back.
 - If everything behaved as it should, you now have a working sheet.

 ### 7. Get to work and enjoy the cleanest apartment you have had in years!